dcdpr/did-btcr2/chapters/Index.md

 #### Aggregate Beacon Signal Verification

-::Beacon Signals:: from Aggregators that a DID controller is a participant of will either announce an update for their DID or will contain no update for their DID.
+::Beacon Signals:: from ::Beacon Aggregators:: that a DID controller is a participant of will either announce an update for their DID or will contain no update for their DID.
 The DID controller SHOULD verify that the ::Beacon Signal:: announces the update they expect (or no update) for all ::Beacon Signals:: broadcast by Aggregators before authorizing them.
 If they do not, then invalidation attacks become possible where a ::Beacon Signal:: announces an update for a DID that cannot be retrieved, causing the DID to be invalidated.

 #### Key Compromise